Get the latest from TODAY

-The best part about basic silverware (aka flatware) is that it's super easy to clean.
+The best part about basic silverware (flatware) is that it's super easy to clean.
 That's why it's ideal for everyday use.

 "Any dishwasher or dishwashing detergent can be used to clean flatware on a daily basis.
-Just don’t use products with bleach or abrasive ingredients as this can cause damage," Melissa Maker, cleaning expert and host of the YouTube Channel Clean My Space, said.
+Just don’t use products with bleach or abrasive ingredients," Melissa Maker, cleaning expert and host of the YouTube Channel Clean My Space, said.
 Doing so could damage your items.

 Luckily, daily use silverware rarely needs to be polished, but once in a while, you might need to do a thorough cleaning if things are looking a little spotty.
 This homemade flatware cleaner from Merry Maids cleaning expert Debra Johnson will do the trick: